 After the simulation we will share our experiences and insights as we debrief from this unique and powerful event.
 Most importantly, we will identify ways our new understandings will influence our thoughts and actions.

-This event is sponsored by the Division of Education, Center for Adolescent Research and Development (CARD), Sigma Tau Chapter of Kappa Delta Pi, and the Newburgh Teacher Center.
+This event is sponsored by Division of Education, Newburgh Teacher Center, Sigma Tau Chapter of Kappa Delta Pi and Catholic Relief Services Student Ambassadors

 This event is approved for FYE credit.